SkewerSpot/thankyou-gen/README.md

 This application heavily relies on the excellent work by developers behind [jsPDF](https://github.com/MrRio/jsPDF) library.

 Kazuhiko's [qrcode-generator](https://github.com/kazuhikoarase/qrcode-generator) is used for client-side qr code generation.

+[static-server](https://github.com/nbluis/static-server) npm package to serve this web app in a local server.

 > We are using `debug` version of jsPDF since the `minified` / `production` version results in errors as of 2019-12-30.